-Immediately prior to the completion of this offering, we intend to enter into a registration rights agreement with certain of our existing investors, including White Mountains, Insignia, and the Senior Executives, to register for sale under the Securities Act shares of our Class A common stock, including those delivered in exchange for Class B-1 units of QL Holdings LLC in the circumstances described above.
-Subject to certain conditions and limitations, this agreement will provide White Mountains, Insignia, and the Senior Executives with certain registration rights as described in "The reorganization of our corporate structure-Registration rights agreement."
+Upon the completion of this offering, we intend to enter into a registration rights agreement with certain of our existing investors, including White Mountains, Insignia and the Founders, to register for sale under the

+Securities Act shares of our Class A common stock, including those delivered in exchange for Class B units of QuoteLab, LLC in the circumstances described above.
+Subject to certain conditions and limitations, this agreement will provide customary demand, piggyback and shelf registration rights to such investors.
+See "The reorganization of our corporate structure-Registration rights agreement."